nsyusen/View-Buddy/README.md

 * The iOS module contains necessary information to run the application on iOS devices
 * The android module contains necessary information to run the application on android devices
+* The source code can be found in the lib directory